 Summer Skin Care for Sensitive Skin

-You may have heard that spending time in the sun solves issues for sensitive skins and while it might be true that the sun may temporarily create the appearance of a smoother complexion, there is no doubt it is a terrible long-term solution that may cause much more serious, potentially irreversible problems later on.
+You may have heard that spending time in the sun can solve certain issues for those with sensitive skin; while it might be true that the sun may temporarily create the appearance of a smoother complexion, there is no doubt it is a terrible long-term solution that may cause much more serious, potentially irreversible problems later on.

 Summer Skin Care for People in their 20s and 30s

-Since you’re in the age bracket that will probably be the most active, it is super important to make sure you’re getting that sweat off before it starts clogging your pores.
+If you stay active during the summer, it is super important to make sure you’re getting that sweat off your skin before it starts clogging your pores.

-Also, you’re in the group least likely to use sunscreen so please, we beg of you, USE SUNSCREEN!
-No one who has ever lived to see sunspots or worse ever wished they’d used less sunscreen (if you don’t believe us, ask someone over 40), so please, please take our advice and make sure it’s part of your summer skin care routine!
+Also, you’re in the age group least likely to use sunscreen – so please, we beg of you, USE SUNSCREEN!
+No one who has ever lived to see sunspots (or worse) ever wished they’d used less sunscreen.

 Specific Ingredients to Incorporate Into Your Summer Skin Care Routine